MichalOpoka/ecfr/cfr/title-34-Education/subtitle-B-Regulations-Offices-Department-Education/chapter-III-Office-Special-Education-Rehabilitative-Services-Department-Education/part-300-Assistance-States-Education-Children-Disabilities/subpart-D-Evaluations-Eligibility-Determinations-Individualized-Education-Programs-Educational-Placements/subjectgroup-ECFR0f22fac7ad954f5-Additional-Procedures-Identifying-Children-Specific-Learning-Disabilities/section-300.311.md

 ##### § 300.311 Specific documentation for the eligibility determination. #####

-Link to an amendment published at 82 FR 31913, July 11, 2017.

-(a) For a child suspected of having a specific learning disability, the documentation of the determination of eligibility, as required in § 300.306(a)(2), must contain a statement of -
+(a) For a child suspected of having a specific learning disability, the documentation of the determination of eligibility, as required in § 300.306(a)(2), must contain a statement of—

 (1) Whether the child has a specific learning disability;